Port-au-Prince, Haiti - Things to Do in Port-au-Prince

 Things to Do in Port-au-Prince

-Port-au-Prince, Ayiti - Complete Travel Guide
+Port-au-Prince, Haiti - Complete Travel Guide

 Top Things to Do in Port-au-Prince

-Visit the National Palace Area and Champ de Mars
+National Palace Area and Historic District

-Discover Local Art at Galleries and Studios
+Pétion-Ville Art Galleries and Boutiques

 Getting There